LearnDash vs WP Courseware: Which is the Best WordPress LMS Plugin?

 Most course building plugins are only compatible with two or three payment processing systems.
 Some may offer additional payment gateways with higher membership tiers.
 If you have a preferred payment system, make sure the plugin you purchase is compatible with it.

 I already discussed this in relation to the course builder, but it’s worth mentioning on its own.
-You shouldn’t have to take a course in order to understand your learning management system.
+You shouldn’t have to take a course to understand your learning management system.

 There are two aspects of support to consider: